-Further information about scholarships is available from the University's Student Funding Office.
+Find more information about funding your studies from the Student Funding Office.

-The British Council is able to give guidance and information regarding Higher Education in the UK.
-Please visit their website to see if there is an office near you, and find out what services may be available.
+The British Council can give guidance and information about higher education in the UK.
+Find out from their website if there is an office near you and what services are available.